colin-campbell/firestudio-catalina/README.md

 If you find my work useful, please feel free to buy me some coffees at [https://www.buymeacoffee.com/steenh](https://www.buymeacoffee.com/steenh)

-## Run unsupported PreSonus FireStudio* on Mac OS Catalina 10.15 and Big Sur 11.1 (Intel Only)
+## Run unsupported PreSonus FireStudio* on Mac OS Catalina 10.15 and Big Sur 11, Monterey 12 and Ventura 13 (Intel Only)

 ### THIS WILL NEVER WORK ON APPLE SILICON (M1) MACS